 - 2.4.1 The Section 151 Officers from each partner organisation, along with the Head of the Audit Partnership, will form the Operational Management Board.
-As host authority, Derby City Council's Strategic Director Resources has line management responsibilities for the Head of the Audit Partnership. - 2.4.2 The Head of the Audit Partnership reports to the relevant Board of each organisation on the following: - The planned programme of internal audit work for the year. - Progress in implementing the planned audit programme, including a report following the year-end. - The findings of each audit to a degree of detail to be determined by each Board. - Progress made in implementing agreed actions arising from internal audits. - 2.4.3 Internal Audit endeavours to work with the relevant External Auditor and share plans so as to avoid potential duplication of work and to deliver an effective corporate assurance service to each organisation.
-Internal Audit regularly liaises with the External Auditor.
+As host authority, Derby City Council's Director of Governance has line management responsibilities for the Head of the Audit Partnership. - 2.4.2 The Head of the Audit Partnership reports to the relevant Board of each organisation on the following: - The planned programme of internal audit work for the year. - Progress in implementing the planned audit programme, including a report following the year-end. - The findings of each audit to a degree of detail to be determined by each Board. - Progress made in implementing agreed actions arising from internal audits. - 2.4.3 Internal Audit endeavours to work with the relevant External Auditor and share plans so as to avoid potential duplication of work and to deliver an effective corporate assurance service to each organisation.
+Internal Audit endeavours to liaise with the relevant External

-External Audit's joint approach with Internal Audit is based upon the Audit Commission's "managed audit" concept.
-A managed audit involves co-ordination of the work of External and Internal Audit to ensure that audit resources are deployed with the greatest efficiency.
-Wherever possible and if appropriate, this entails External Audit placing reliance on the work of Internal Audit.
+Auditor to co-ordinate the work of External and Internal Audit to ensure that audit resources are deployed with the greatest efficiency.
+Wherever possible and if appropriate, this could entail External Audit placing reliance on the work of Internal Audit.
 Their audit fee is set on the assumption that they can rely upon Internal Audit work in a number of key areas.